Posted 11.06.2019 by Josh Krakauer

 CoSchedule has an entire highlight reel called “Culture,” which is dedicated to fun behind-the-scenes content.

-There’s no widely-accepted budget formula for social.
-Here are a few things you should keep in mind to set a social media marketing budget:
+Here are a few things you should keep in mind to set a B2B social media marketing budget:

-The next step is to decide how that breaks down between the core social media expense categories:
+Consider how your marketing budget will break down between the core social media expense categories:

-Consider a 60/40 split with 60% towards brand building activities like community management and listening, content creation and publishing, and paid amplification.
-Then dedicate 40% to sales activation activities like influencer buys, retargeting ads, and direct-response ads.
+Some strategists recommend a 60/40 split of campaign budgets with 60% towards brand building activities like community management, content creation and publishing, and paid amplification.
+Then 40% to sales activation activities like influencer marketing, retargeting ads, and direct-response ads.

 Let’s get something straight: True ‘ROI’ is a measurement of dollars gained or lost.